RS Runtime Security Documentation

 Kubernetes-managed containers

-Enable namespace and pod context for runtime findings and policy actions.
+Enable namespace, pod, label, and container context for runtime findings and policy actions.
+Sensor installs as a DaemonSet.

 2. Confirm pod and namespace metadata in Runtime Overview.